th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ### Prepare environment

 In this environment there are several Java *External boxes*.
-Boxes of this type should be run on your machine from outside the cluster.
+The boxes of this type should be run on your machine from outside the cluster.

 <notice note>